Mah1ndra/Mah1ndra.github.io/_posts/2020-03-14-htb-writeup-postman.md

 ![](/assets/images/htb-writeup-postman/root.png)

-Thank you for taking you're time for reading this blog!.
+Thank you for taking your time for reading this blog!.